Supply chain risks have never been more prevalent, and in order to stay afloat, businesses need to do more than ever to mitigate these disruptions.

 Modern supply chain risk management strategies enable companies to bounce back from disruption, or better yet, to avoid it all together.
 To evaluate a risk management strategy, it’s important to understand both the current state of affairs in the supply chain and what techniques can be utilized for a better tomorrow.

-5 supply chain risk management considerations for 2022
+5 supply chain risk management strategies and considerations for 2022

 Increased regulatory demands